khalid-hussain/shaheen/chap13.md

 straight path after straying away from it."

-After conversing for a while, the mother-in-law and daughter-in-law stood in the gallery watching the formation of line after line of the mujahideen standing in front of the gate.
+After conversing for a while, the mother-in-law and daughter-in-law stood in the gallery watching the formation of line after line of the mujāhidīn standing in front of the gate.
 After inspecting the lines of volunteers, Abu Mohsin stopped his horse in front of the gate of the palace and after pondering for a while he said loudly:

 "Mujahids!
-A few days ago I thought that we had reached where nations cannot rise again but the glorious victory by Al-Zeghel and the mujahideen of the border has changed my pessimism into optimism.
+A few days ago I thought that we had reached where nations cannot rise again but the glorious victory by Al-Zeghel and the mujāhidīn of the border has changed my pessimism into optimism.
 A few moments ago when I was standing before you, I didn't know what to say.
 But I knew that it was important for me to say something and God knows what all I have said to you.
 I